 - Check the firm that is selling you the machinery, do a BBB and google review if possible.
 Another popular way is for consulting firms to change their names every few years to eliminate any bad feedback.
 Go with an agency that has been in operation for at least 15 years, like our consulting for offset machinery- Deluq is backed by 30+ years of experience.

-- This is a no brainer but still there is a catch.
-As you request references and credibility sources form your seller, call and ensure you follow through.
+- As you request references and credibility sources form your seller, call and ensure you follow through.
 This is important for any used machinery purchase as most users look up names and websites, or put a feeble attempt wanting to complete a sale.
 If the seller refuses or the contact does not call back, that is not a good sign.

 - Discuss with the selling firm or the consulting agent what types of issues have come up and how they dealt with problems in the past.
 Push the envelope a bit and ask if they can provide guarantees for those.
 Even successful companies run into an occasional problem; by listening to their responses and appreciating their thinking you can know if that is the team that will get you the best deal, It is so important that a few years from the sale, you still have the comfort of dialing that person up, just this security is enough peace of mind.